Fraud and Regulatory Investigations

 Examples of the types of fraud cases in which we have acted include:-

-Legal aid is occasionally available but these cases are much more often funded by the employing company or insurance.
+Legal aid is occasionally available if individuals are charged or interviewed in certain circumstances but these cases are much more often funded by the employing company or insurance.
 All enquiries of this nature should in the first instance be addressed to Steven Bird.